 It all started with a drawing that American artist Kiki Smith made seven years ago of the long and wandering Hydra, the sea serpent in the sky, and its adjoining constellations Corvus (crow), Noctua (owl), Crater (chalice), Sextans (sextant) and Felis (cat).
-Smith turned all the celestial elements to symbols in Memory, the installation she conceived for Deste Foundation’s satellite project space, a former slaughterhouse on the Greek island of Hydra, “There are about four or five different groups of work in the show; whether or not they fit together, I can’t say,” says the artist.
+Smith turned all these celestial elements to symbols for Memory, the installation she conceived for Deste Foundation’s satellite project space, a former slaughterhouse on the Greek island of Hydra.
+“There are about four or five different groups of work in the show; whether or not they fit together, I can’t say,” says the artist.

 The celestial Hydra may be named after the Lernean Hydra, a fearsome serpent with nine heads that Hercules had to defeat as part of his twelve labors.
 In the sky it is depicted with only one head, however, presumably the immortal one.
 As Smith thought of ways the myth could translate to the site, images of Capricorn another mythological and starry creature came to mind.
 Capricorn with the head and upper body of a goat and lower body and tail of a fish comes in two different variations in Smith’s installation.
 On the roof, the artist perched a bronze body of a goat and left its polyester fishtail, with her digitally-printed hand-drawn fish scales, hanging in a curve.
 “We put four safety pins.
 Then it opened itself to where it likes to be and then we sewed it,” she says as she adjusts the wire that will connect the tail to the body of the goat and make a symbolic amphibian.